dotnet/AspNetCore.Docs/aspnetcore/web-api/advanced/formatting.md

 In the above screenshot, the Fiddler Composer has been used to generate a request, specifying `Accept: application/xml`.
 By default, ASP.NET Core MVC only supports JSON, so even when another format is specified, the result returned is still JSON-formatted.
 You'll see how to add additional formatters in the next section.

-Controller actions can return POCOs (Plain Old CLR Objects), in which case ASP.NET MVC will automatically create an `ObjectResult` for you that wraps the object.
+Controller actions can return POCOs (Plain Old CLR Objects), in which case ASP.NET Core MVC automatically creates an `ObjectResult` for you that wraps the object.
 The client will get the formatted serialized object (JSON format is the default; you can configure XML or other formats).
 If the object being returned is `null`, then the framework will return a `204 No Content` response.

 Returning an object type: